A New Framework of Multistage Hypothesis Tests: Stopping and Decision Rules in Terms of Point Estimators

 \subsection{Domain Truncation}

 \la{secDT}

-In the design and analysis of multistage sampling schemes, the associated computational complexity can be high because the domain of summation or integration is large.
+In the design and analysis of multistage sampling schemes, a frequent problem is to compute probabilistic terms like $\Pr \{ \mscr{W} (\wh{\bs{\se}}, \mbf{n} ) \in \mscr{R} \}$, where $\mscr{W}$ is a bivariate function and $\mscr{R}$ is a subset of real numbers.
+The computational complexity associated with this type of problems can be high because the domain of summation or integration is large.
 The truncation techniques recently established in \cite{Chen1} have the power to considerably simplify the computation by reducing the domain of summation or integration to a much smaller set.
-The following result, quoted from \cite{Chen1}, shows that the truncation can be done with controllable error.
+The following result derived from a similar method as that of \cite{Chen1}, shows that the truncation can be done with controllable error.